Meeting Rooms Policy

 Meeting rooms are available when the Library is open.
 They are to be used for general information, educational, cultural and civic needs in accordance with the Library’s mission and the American Library Association’s “Library Bill of Rights” which states, “Libraries that make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.”
 Permission to use a meeting room does not imply library endorsement of the views expressed, goals, policies, or activities of any group or organization.
 The content of programs held in the meeting rooms has not been reviewed or approved by the library, and the organization booking the room is solely responsible for such content.

 A meeting room application is required.
-You may complete an application online or download the form, complete it and bring it into the Library’s Information Desk.
+You may complete an application by stopping at the Information Desk, or download the form, complete it and bring it in to the Library’s Information Desk.
 The Library reserves the right to determine which room will best accommodate each group’s needs, and assign rooms accordingly.
-All use of Library meeting rooms must be approved by a library manager.
+All use of Library meeting rooms must be approved by a Library manager.

-- The Conference Room, which has a maximum capacity of 15
+1.)
+The Conference Room, maximum capacity of 15

-- The Fireplace Room, which has a maximum capacity of 95
+2.)
+The Fireplace Room, maximum capacity of 95

-- The Community Room, which has a maximum capacity of 95
+3.)
+The Johnson Community Room, maximum capacity of 95

 For-profit groups and party-type functions are asked to provide a suggested donation of at least $50.00 for each use of a room.
 Donations may be made by cash, credit card, or check made payable to James Prendergast Library.
 With Library approval, educational entities may charge nominal material costs, but the public may not be denied entry to the meeting because of failure to pay.
 For-profit groups or organizations/individuals soliciting or selling products, services, or memberships are not eligible to use the Library meeting rooms for those purposes.